I hope you have some time… I’ll try to keep it interesting. Let’s start from the very beginning.

 Enter Holli Metz, my now business partner and power partner.
 We both felt the same way, that we were grinding our gears doing things that weren’t working and definitely weren’t making us feel good.
 We were feeling like people were avoiding us and it was a total bummer.
 We got into this business to inspire people and to make an additional income, not to piss people off!
 There had to be a better way.

 So we started looking and came across Bob Heilig, and Ray Higdon, among a few others.
 They taught us how to create curiosity and to take massive action.
 We decided to start a Facebook group where we could start teaching what we were learning, which Bob had suggested.
 Give credit where credit is due, he said.
 And we did.
 We started pouring our extra time into Facebook lives and connecting with new members.
 Our group grew to 4,000 members in the first 30 days.
 We started calling in our tribe: the other online entrepreneurs who were sick of being salesy, too.
 We realized we weren’t alone and continued working on our tactics.

-When we launched the course in August we also opened our first Mastermind group.
+The women who were attending the first retreat also participated in the first Mastermind group.
 A tight-knit coaching group where members could get more attention on things they needed guidance with.
 After the first 1-hour call, we had all cried and laughed and poured our hearts out.
 It was so clear that this was something special.
 We love going live to provide training to a large group, but to sit and pour into a small group was pure magic.
-We are extremely excited to see where Elevate Like a Boss goes.
-Holli and I will be opening a new Mastermind group in January 2018.
+We decided that masterminds are something we will continue to offer, both with and without a retreat at the end.
+We have plenty more info on our Elevate Like a Boss website.